SpringCare/bi_style_guides/looker_style_guide.md

 - It is also often helpful to think about the "grain" of the data that will go into an explore.
 For example, we have an explore focused on *people*, and their related metrics (how many covered lives are there?
 How many members were created in the last month? etc).
 We also have an explore focused on *appointments*, and their related metrics (how many appiontments were cancelled last month?
 How many appointments are currently booked for next week? etc).

 #### Explicitly select fields in Explores
 - Use the [fields (for Explores)](https://docs.looker.com/reference/explore-params/fields-for-explore) parameter to explicitly select all the fields or sets to be included in the Explore.
-- LookML developers will easily be able to identify which fields are included in the Explore without having to reference the view file or loading the Explore.
+LookML developers will easily be able to identify which fields are included in the Explore without having to reference the view file or loading the Explore.
 This is especially helpful when the Explore includes multiple joins and a subset of fields from each joined view.
+  - The one acceptable alternative is to include a set of fields instead of those fields individually.

 #### Joining guidelines
 - Include only the joins you need to satisfy reporting requirements.
 Additional joins can negatively impact query performance and introduces additional code maintenance complexity